IKMLab/arct2/README.md

 Due to an errata in the original paper, we have updated the arXiv version [here](https://arxiv.org/abs/1907.07355).
-The errata was that our adversarial experiments used the original (not claim-negated) data for training.
+The errata was that our adversarial experiments used the original (not claim-negated) data for training, augmented with swapped warrants.
 This is important for breaking the validity of spurious cues over the claims and warrants.
-Details of the problem of cues over claims and warrants will be provided in a forthcoming paper.
+The negated claim augmentation has successfully eliminated warrant cues as a solution.
+Details of the problem of additional cues over claims and warrants will be provided in a forthcoming paper.

 ## Adversarial Dataset

 Provided in the `adversarial_dataset` folder.
-Note there are two
-versions:
-- `original`: training set is the original data, augmented with warrant swaps; validation and test are augmented with negated claims, as per the paper.
-So you would use
+The setup we used in the experiments is
   * `train-swapped.csv`
-  * `dev-adv-negated.csv`
-  * `test-adv-negated.csv`
-- `negated`: the training, validation, and test sets are all augmented with negated claims.
-This dataset contains spurious statistical cues holding over claims and warrants that provide a common solution to the training and testing sets, and therefore achieves above random performance.
-Hence the original dataset provides a more robust evaluation.
-We analyze this dataset more thoroughly in a forthcoming paper.
-It dataset is comprised of
-  * `train-adv-negated.csv`
   * `dev-adv-negated.csv`
   * `test-adv-negated.csv`